Page Nav

 Ads Place

-Before coming to power, the National People's Power (NPP) consistently advocated for the public release of reports related to the Easter Sunday attacks.
-They promised transparency and accountability, calling for the findings to be made accessible to the public to ensure justice.
+Before assuming power, the National People’s Power (NPP) strongly advocated for the public release of reports related to the 2019 Easter Sunday attacks.
+They emphasized transparency and accountability, assuring the public that access to these reports would be integral to delivering justice.
+The NPP frequently criticized past administrations for withholding such information and pledged to make the findings accessible to the public.

 No comments